 Through StageSource, I also help facilitate the Line Drawn Initiative, dedicated to developing programs and resources specifically for the New England performing arts community to prevent and deal with all forms of harassment, and to create safe working spaces for all.

-Below are the Line Drawn Community Standards—a working document developed with the input and guidance of Meg Stone at IMPACT Boston, the StageSource staff, the Line Drawn Cohort, and the New England Theatre community at large.
-They are a unified set of 10 standards, created with the aim to be adopted by all New England theatre companies as a foundation to build safe workspace and universal protections for theatre-workers.
+Below are the Line Drawn Community Standards—a working document I developed with the input and guidance of Meg Stone at IMPACT Boston, the StageSource staff, the Line Drawn Cohort, and the New England Theatre community at large.
+They are a unified set of 10 standards, created with the aim to be adopted by all New England theatre companies as a foundation to build safe workspace and universal protections for theatre workers.

 Written alongside Dawn M. Simmons and Jen Lewis, this essay on HowlRound unpacks the findings of the Line Drawn initiative's initial summits, and where we believe progress needs to happen to truly address harassment in the theatre industry.